 Students must answer the essay questions thoughtfully and thoroughly and submit the Personal Application by the deadline.
 Late or incomplete applications will not be considered (however, in rare circumstances, extensions may be requested by emailing email@example.com).
 Students are advised to read the instructions at the beginning of each section carefully.

-French and Spanish students may indicate their country of preference.
-Requests will be taken into consideration, but cannot be guaranteed.
+Students apply by language rather than by program site.
 We encourage applicants and their parents/guardians to be open to all program sites for the language.

 Before sending appraisal requests in the Student Portal, students should talk with their desired appraisers in person and politely ask if they are willing to complete an appraisal for them.
 When the student submits the Appraisal Request Form, an email is automatically generated and sent to the appraiser, asking them to fill out the appraisal before the December deadline.